UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Examples: `SEPARATE_CONTRACTS` model, `SEPARATE_TICKETS` model, `CLUSTERING` model or `COMBINATION` model

-  Only combine fare according respecting the combination models
+  An allocator can only combine fare according respecting the combination models

 - `fulfillmentConstraint`

-  Examples:
+  Examples: SIP, SID, SIS

-  Only create offers which respect the fulfillment constraint
+  An allocator can only create offers which respect the fulfillment constraint

 - `coveredSection`

-  Examples:
+  Examples: Start and end location

+  An allocator has to cover the whole trip from start to end location.

 - `passengerConstraints`

-  Examples: Age between 6 and 16
+  Examples: Age between 6 and 16 years

-  Only create offers respecting the age of the passenger(s)
+  An allocator can only create offers respecting the age of the passenger(s).

 - `afterSalesCondition`

   Examples: Non-refundable after departure.

-  Need to be indicated in the offer to inform the customer.
+  The refund/exchange conditions need to be indicated in the offer to inform the customer.

 ### Pre-Booking Step

-Fare attributes are not relevant for this step.
+Fare attributes are not relevant for this process step.

 ### Booking Step

-Fare attributes are not relevant for this step.
+Fare attributes are not relevant for this process step.

 ### Fulfillment Step

-Relevant fare attributes are:
+Relevant fare attributes for this process step  are:

 - `regionalConstraint`